nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 Which is great and hypnotic.
 But how do we incorporate this into the announcement banner?

 My first instinct was animated gif: but the gifs ended up being multi-megabyte monstrosities and movies no better.
 Even the gyfcat embed up a few paragraphs ago is, at worst, 4M and, at best, a 400k webp movie. and the quality... let's just say, not the best.
-Let's be honest, this is not a very complicated thing! it's just a bunch of triangles rotating round and round and...
+Ugh, this is not a very complicated thing! it's just a bunch of triangles rotating round and round and...

 ## wait a minute

-So instead of actually rendering some background image and scaling it up, why not actually *animate* background elements using a little something you may have heard of called [Dynamic HTML](http://en.wikipedia.org/wiki/Dynamic_HTML).
+Instead of actually rendering some background image and scaling it up, why not actually *animate* background elements using a technique you may have heard of called [Dynamic HTML](http://en.wikipedia.org/wiki/Dynamic_HTML).[^dhtml]

+[^dhtml]: "a more elegant weapon for a more civilized age"

 ## staggering animations

 Here's how I would roughly do it: i would use a single dart image, lay out a bunch of them on a grid and then rotate them with css.
 At first i thought

-> "then you can set each dart's from rotation and it's to rotation dynamically"
+> I can set each dart's from-rotation and it's to-rotation dynamically!

-I would use css to start each dart's animation at, say, some radians value, rotate 2π radians over some fixed time scale.
+I would use `css` to start each dart's animation at, say, some radians value, rotate 2π radians over some fixed time scale.
 Genius!

-But because (please feel free to correct me on hn) there's no easy way to create a parameterized css animation with arbitrary start/end points and because it *felt* wasteful to specify a new animation starting at some radian value going a full 2π for all radian values, i instead opted for a more, shall we say, lo-fi approach.
+But because[^emailmarco] there's no easy way to create a parameterized css animation with arbitrary start/end points and because it *felt* wasteful to specify a new animation starting at some radian value going a full 2π for all radian values, i instead opted for a more, shall we say, lo-fi approach.

+[^emailmarco]: please, feel free to correct me on hn

 I would have each dart use the exact-same 2π rotation animation, but I would set each dart's *animation delay* to achieve the same effect.

-Then, I would set this field of spinning darts on some z-index below the actual html notification.
+Then, I would set this field of spinning darts on a z-index below an actual html notification.

 ## implementing this

-My [first attempt](https://gist.github.com/nsfmc/fc241d6f97a4b3b5203d/95b38bcc9707128c2b1d0501d22f48d070eea036) did something comical: because i had already generated the animation above as part of my testing, i printed the starting rotation for each dart and saved that as a json array which i loaded directly into a small react template yielding something approximately like the
+My [first attempt](https://gist.github.com/nsfmc/fc241d6f97a4b3b5203d/95b38bcc9707128c2b1d0501d22f48d070eea036) did something comical: because i had already generated the animation above using plotdevice as part of my testing, i already had a series of timing offsets along with x/y positions so i printed the starting rotation for each dart and saved that as a json array which i loaded directly into a *very* small react template yielding something approximately like the

     ...
-    var dartRot = [0, 0.234, 0.469, ..., and lots more, ...]
+    var dartRot = [0, 0.234, 0.469, ..., a few megabytes more, ...]
     ...
     for (var i=0; i < dartRot.length; i += 1){
       style = { animationDelay: dartRot[i], ..., };